Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Introduction

-In general, a \emph{partition function} (with $\kappa=8$) will refer to a positive smooth function $\PartF \colon \chamber_{2N} \to\R_{>0}$ satisfying the PDE system~\eqref{eqn::USTPDE} and M\"{o}bius covariance~\eqref{eqn::USTCOV}.
-We can use any partition function to define a \emph{Loewner chain associated to} $\PartF$: in the upper half-plane $\HH$, starting from $x_i \in \R$, and with marked points $(x_1, \ldots, x_{i-1}, x_{i+1}, \ldots, x_{2N})$, this is the Loewner chain driven by the solution $W$ to the SDEs
+In general, a \emph{partition function} (with $\kappa=8$) will refer to a positive smooth function $\PartF \colon \chamber_{2N} \to\R_{>0}$ satisfying the BPZ PDE system~\eqref{eqn::USTPDE} and M\"obius covariance~\eqref{eqn::USTCOV}.
+We can use any partition function to define a \emph{Loewner chain associated to} $\PartF$: in the upper half-plane $\HH$, started from $x_i \in \R$, and with marked points $(x_1, \ldots, x_{i-1}, x_{i+1}, \ldots, x_{2N})$, this is the Loewner chain driven by the solution $W$ to the stochastic differential equations (SDEs)

 This process is well-defined up to the first time when either $x_{i-1}$ or $x_{i+1}$ is \emph{swallowed} (i.e., when the denominator in the SDE~\eqref{eqn::driving_general} blows up).
 The functions $\LF_\beta$ and $\PartF_\alpha$ are examples of partition functions.